How Pharmac works

 Our experts are doctors, specialists, nurses and others who are treating people.
 These experts see how medicines and other treatments can improve people’s lives.

 We have an overarching committee called Pharmacology and Therapeutics Advisory Committee (PTAC).
-There are also subcommittees which advise PTAC.
+There are also specialist advisory groups which advise PTAC.

 What kind of advice we get